-Costa Rican Coffee is the best due to the plant varieties used, the areas in which the coffee is grown and the way the coffee is processed after harvesting.
-All these factors combine to make coffee from Costa Rica consistently ranked as some of the best in the world.
+Costa Rican Coffee is the best due to the plant varieties used, the unique areas in which the coffee is grown and the way the coffee is processed and harvested.

 If you have ever been to Costa Rica one of the most memorable experiences you will come back with is the taste of the coffee.
 On the other hand, if you have never been to Costa Rica or have never tried a cup of coffee from Costa Rica you are in for a real treat.
 This small but amazing country produces some of best and highest quality arabica coffee in the world.